 Meeting Attendance

-Board of Directors meetings take place once every two weeks on Tuesdays at 4:00 PM and are approximately two hours in length.
+Board of Directors meetings take place on the second Tuesdays of each month at 4:00 PM and are approximately two hours in length.
 All board members are expected to attend all Board or Directors Meetings.
 Scheduled classes or work are not an excuse for missing a Board Meeting.
 All candidates for election must be prepared to attend all Board of Directors meetings.

 In addition to Board of Directors meetings each representative is a member of at least one standing committee.
 Committee meetings are scheduled at times and dates set by a majority of the committee members and often take about one hour per week.
 Candidates should be prepared to attend and participate in those committee meetings regularly.